samuelsandri/seng365/README.md

 # Description

 This is a combination of a two part project to build a petition website.
-The client is runnable but the server is not, due to removing the database details.
+The client is runnable, but the server is not due to removing the database details.

 ## Running client